adambard/learnxinyminutes-docs/swift.html.markdown

             // `newValue` is an implicit variable available to setters sideLength = newValue / 4
         }
     }

+    // Computed properties must be declared as `var`, you know, cause they can change var smallestSideLength: Int {
+        return self.sideLength - 1
+    }

     // Lazily load a property